timekit-io/js-sdk/README.md

 ## Installation

-Comes in two flavours: minified and plain.
+Comes in two flavours: minified (21.3 kb) and plain.
 See `/dist` folder.

 *TODO:* Add to bower and npm